 - Lack of knowledge

 It is a solid foundation that is focused on not only giving you the knowledge to be a good manager; but also building habits to reduce the chances of being a bad manager.

 Proper learning like this takes time; and anyone who thinks about it will understand that building knowledge, skills, good habits, awareness of industry and networks in the real world; all takes time.
-Our course may be longer than some other diplomas, but in being so, it will educate you properly, and through support from highly qualified and experienced professionals, you are being led through your learning experience in a proper and comprehensive way.
+Our course may be longer than some other prograns, but in being so, it will educate you properly, and through support from highly qualified and experienced professionals, you are being led through your learning experience in a proper and comprehensive way.

 Managers are needed in every workplace.